perkeep/perkeep/doc/server-config.md

        from Let's Encrypt.
   * As a fallback, if no FQDN is found, a self-signed certificate is generated.

+* `camliNetIP`: the optional internet-facing IP address for this Camlistore instance.
+If set, a name in the camlistore.net domain for that IP address will be requested on startup.
+The obtained domain name will then be used as the host name in the base URL.
+  For now, the protocol to get the name requires receiving a challenge on port 443.
+Also, this option implies `https`, and that the HTTPS certificate is obtained from [Let's Encrypt](https://letsencrypt.org).
+  For these reasons, this option is mutually exclusive with `baseURL`, `listen`, `httpsCert`, and `httpsKey`.
+  On cloud instances (Google Compute Engine only for now), this option is automatically used.

 * `identity`: your GPG fingerprint.
 A keypair is created for new users on start, but this may be changed if you know what you're doing.